-source \$HOME/adf2019.xxx/Utils/adfrc.csh
+source \$HOME/ams2021.xxx/Utils/amsrc.csh

-Note: If the adfrc.sh or adfrc.csh file is missing from your Utils folder, you can download then here: Download adfrc.sh, Download adfrc.csh
+Note: If the amsrc.sh or amsrc.csh file is missing from your Utils folder, you can download then here: Download amsrc.sh, Download amsrc.sh

 To set up the environment automatically when starting a new terminal, add the source command to the \$HOME/.bashrc file.
-It is also possible to create a launcher icon for the GUI by running the \$ADFBIN/create_linux_icon.sh script AFTER the environment has been set:
+It is also possible to create a launcher icon for the GUI by running the \$AMSBIN/create\linux\icon.sh script AFTER the environment has been set:

-\$ADFBIN/create_linux_icon.sh
+\$AMSBIN/create\linux\icon.sh

-For a multi-user installation, you can either copy both adfrc. files to the /etc/profile.d directory (after editing them) or, if your system supports modules, create a module file for AMS2019.
+For a multi-user installation, you can either copy both adfrc.\ files to the /etc/profile.d directory (after editing them) or, if your system supports modules, create a module file for AMS2021.
 The following environment variables must be defined in the module file:

-- ADFHOME: AMS installation directory - ADFBIN: should be equal to \$ADFHOME/bin - ADFRESOURCES: should be equal to \$ADFHOME/atomicdata - SCMLICENSE: complete path of the license file, typically \$ADFHOME/license.txt - SCM_TMPDIR: path to the user's scratch directory, for example, /scratch/\$USER.
+- · AMSHOME: AMS installation directory - AMSBIN: should be equal to \$AMSHOME/bin - AMSRESOURCES: should be equal to \$AMSHOME/atomicdata - SCMLICENSE: complete path of the license file, typically \$AMSHOME/license.txt - SCM\TMPDIR: path to the user's scratch directory, for example, /scratch/\$USER.
 This directory must exist prior to the first execution of any program from the AMS package by that user.
 Thus it may be a good idea to add to the user's profile a command that creates the directory in case it does not exist.
 You can also choose to use the same directory for all users.
-See SCM_TMPDIR Environment variable for more details.
+See SCM\TMPDIR Environment variable for more details.